BietSoft/brixx.docs/brixx-decision-script/README.md

 ### Package: `@brixx/decision-script`

-### Version: `1.0.3` (rc3, 23.01.2023)
+### Version: `1.0.3` (Release, 29.01.2023)

 #

 > This document is being processed and is currently only available in German.
-However, we have decided to make Brixx-Decision-Script version 1.0.3rc3 available for use.
+However, we have decided to make Brixx-Decision-Script version 1.0.3 available for use.
 For further information on the use of Brixx-Decision-Script please feel free to contact [`info@brixx.it`](info@brixx.it)

 # Was ist Brixx-Decision-Script